 Later they were sold in small wicker baskets at St. Dunstans, the home for soldiers blinded in the First World War.
 In the Second World War German P-O-W’s were given the task of thinning out the bunches of grapes.

 There have been five or six glasshouses on the site throughout its history.
-In the early 1900’s a three-quarter span wooden glasshouse was built which was a new shape and quite different from that that existed before as it incorporated a viewing area for the public.
+In the early 1900’s a three-quarter span wooden glasshouse was built which was a new shape and quite different from what existed before, as this one incorporated a viewing area for the public.

 In 1969 a new glasshouse was needed.
-By that time the Vine had become so entwined that the only way forward was to build a new aluminum glasshouse over the top of the old wooden one.
+By that time, the Vine had become so entwined in the existing structure the only way forward was to build a new aluminum glasshouse over the old wooden one.
 The dormant vine was protected by polythene sheeting and the old glass and its supporting wooden frame was removed, leaving the iron framework of the 1900’s structure and the Vine in place.

 The Vine is protected against mildew by vaporizing sulphur.
 Immediately after flowering the number of bunches are reduced and the remaining bunches are thinned.
 During the growing season the Vine is given liquid and foliar feeds.
 Later in the summer some leaf thinning is carried out to allow sunlight to fall upon the ripening fruit.
 In November and December when the plant is fully dormant, the fruiting spurs are pruned back to one or two buds.